mihirchronicles/mihirchronicles.github.io/content/notes/on-rigorous-thinking.md

 George Orwell on lies from his 1984 book:

-> And if all others accepted the lie which the Party imposed—if all records told the same tale—then the lie passed into history and became truth.
+> And if all others accepted the lie which the Party imposed-if all records told the same tale-then the lie passed into history and became truth.
 ‘Who controls the past’ ran the Party slogan, ‘controls the future: who controls the present controls the past.'

 Emerson, Munger and Orwell are pushing for independent thinking and challenging conventional wisdom.
 Unfortunately, in our society thinking from the fundamentals or the source material is rare.
 We instead form conclusions after taking in layers and layers of overlapping information and opinions, without basing our reasoning on those essential fundamentals.
 Also rare is a deep, multi-faceted education, which contains a breadth of learning.